VirtualSistemas/softphone-android/README.md

 If you haven't built the SDK locally (see [building a local SDK](#BuildingalocalSDK)), here's how to get them:

-1. Go to our [maven repository](https://download.linphone.org/maven_repository/org/linphone/linphone-sdk-android-debug/), in the linphone-android-debug directory.
+1. Go to our [maven repository](https://download.linphone.org/maven_repository/org/linphone/linphone-sdk-android-debug/), in the vsphone-android-debug directory.

 2. Download the AAR file with **the exact same version** as the AAR that was used to generate the crash's stacktrace.